NutleyAS/WebApplicationDevelopment/README.md

 This repository contains the project I submitted for the Web Applications Development module that was part of the HDip in Software Development.

 # Assignment
 For this assignment I had to create a business e-commerce website that employs the principles of HTML5, CSS and JavaScript which meets the requirements specified in the brief.
-I chose a sports wear company that employed a common design throughout.
+I chose a sportswear company that employed a common design throughout.

 # Requirements